How to Get Out of a Reading Slump

 7 - Take a trip to the bookstore or library

 If you're stuck for inspiration, then a trip to the bookshop might be just what the doctor ordered.
-Have a chat with the owner or librarian and express your reading slump struggles; there's no doubt they'll have a book or two up their sleeve.
+Wandering through shelves with zero pressure to pick the book is basically self-care.
+Let yourself be drawn to a pretty cover, flip through a few pages, or ask a friendly bookseller or librarian what they recommend for someone in a slump.
+Their eyes will light up.
+Promise.
+And there's no doubt they'll have a book or two up their sleeve.

 8 - Join a book club